allegheny-college-art-387-spring-2020/charette-1/README.md

 * Keeper of Laws
 * (Optional) Media Director

-`The Social Director` is responisble for maintaining group conversation about the dérive or the `Guiding Citations` governing the activity.
+`The Social Director` is responsible for maintaining group conversation about the dérive or the `Guiding Citations` governing the activity.

 `The Director of Chronology` must return the team to the classroom by the end of an hour’s time.